dbofmmbt/rust_service_template/README.md

 This is the Rust Service Template.
 It is a project template for microservices.

+Initially, this template is focused on HTTP services.

 ## How to run

 - Install rust on <http://rustup.rs>